Air Passenger Rights: Your Rights to Reimbursement

 Warsaw Convention defines “international carriage” and sets the rules for airline liability, limitations, and legal jurisdiction.
 It also requires that carriers issue baggage checks for checked luggage.

 The Convention also limits the liability of the carrier.
-Thus creating a limitation period of two years within which a claim must be brought (Article 29).
+Thus creating a limitation period of two years within which a claim must be brought (Article 29 – Basis Of Claim).

 Warsaw Convention was amended in 1955 at The Hague, Netherlands, and in 1971 in Guatemala City, Guatemala.
 As of 2015, the Warsaw Convention had been ratified by 152 states.